 An additional 331 residents completed the online questionnaire through the VISION 2050 website.
-While the online questionnaire was not random and so was not designed for statistical significance, the distributions of respondents' race/ethnicity and age were more closely representative of the actual distributions of race/ethnicity and age of the Region's population as a whole than for the telephone questionnaire.
+While the online questionnaire was not random and so was not designed for statistical significance, the distributions of respondents' race/ethnicity and age more closely reflected the actual distributions of race/ethnicity and age of the Region's population as a whole than for the telephone questionnaire.
 A summary of the online questionnaire results are included in the next subsection of this chapter (see Appendix D-3 for detailed online questionnaire results, including county-by-county results).